ajclinto/memview/README.md

     qmake
     make -j<nprocs>

-To build the valgrind tool, check out the latest valgrind baseline, install the patches in the valgrind/ director, and then build valgrind.
-Here, `<valgrind-dir>` is the location of the valgrind repository.

-    svn co svn://svn.valgrind.org/valgrind/trunk <valgrind-dir>
+Build the valgrind tool.
+This will automatically download the valgrind source code prior to patching and building it:

     cd valgrind
-    make patch VALGRIND_SRC=<valgrind-dir>
-    cd <valgrind-dir>
-    ./autogen.sh
-    ./configure --prefix=<valgrind-install-dir>
-    make -j<nprocs> install
+    make -j<nprocs>

 ## Execution

-Test the tool:

-    valgrind --tool=memview ls

-Test the front end:
+If you built the front and tool successfully, the following command should
+work:

     ./memview ls

-If you were unable to patch the valgrind tool but you have a valgrind binary installed, you can try the front end (without the tool) using:
+If you were unable to build the valgrind tool but you have a valgrind binary installed, you can try the front end (without the tool) using:

     ./memview --tool=lackey ls